aws-samples/streaming-analytics-workshop/content/scale-monitor/scale-kinesis.md

 	![](/images/kds-update-shards.png)

-1. The scaling operation will add additional shard to the Kinesis stream, effectively doubling it's throughput
+1. The scaling operation will add additional shard to the Kinesis stream, effectively doubling its throughput